dmrdiego/Site_App_Bureau_Social/replit.md

 ## Overview

-This project is a complete web application for Instituto Português de Negócios Sociais - Bureau Social.
-It features a public institutional website and a comprehensive member portal.
-The member portal includes functionalities for assembly management, an online voting system, document management, and a Content Management System (CMS).
-The project aims to streamline the institution's operations, enhance member engagement through digital tools, and provide a professional online presence.
+This project is a comprehensive web application for Instituto Português de Negócios Sociais - Bureau Social.
+It features a public institutional website and a full-fledged member portal designed to streamline operations and enhance member engagement.
+Key capabilities include assembly management, an online voting system with proxy delegation, secure document management, a Content Management System (CMS), and robust administrative tools.
+The project aims to provide a professional online presence and digitalize core institutional processes.

 ## User Preferences